bpicinato/MonArch/README.md

  monarch.sh --ref_genome <reference.fasta> --reads <reads1.fasta,reads2.fasta>
                 --output <path/to/output> [--threads INT]
                [--prefix STR] [--max_circle_size INT]
-               [--min_sec_hit_size INT] [--min_read_cov FLOAT]
+               [--min_read_cov FLOAT] [--max_mismatch INT]
-               [--max_mismatch INT] [--no_strandness] [--dont_invert_strand]
+               [--dont_invert_strand]

 Required arguments:

-  --ref_genome         The reference genome to be used as the subject for BLAST.
+  --ref_genome         The reference genome to be used as subject for blast

-  --reads              Reads to be used as the query for BLAST.
-Or a comma-separated
+  --reads              Reads to be used as query for blast.
+Or a comma separated
-                       list of reads, if applicable.
+                       list of reads, if applicable

-  --output             Path to output directory.
-It will be created if it does not exist.
+  --output             Path to output dir.
+Will be created if it does not exist

 Optional arguments:

- --threads             Number of threads for the analysis (Default = 10).
+ --threads             Number of threads for the analysis (Default = 1)

- --prefix              Prefix for files created by MonArch (Default = circles).
+ --prefix              Prefix for files created by MonArch (Default = circles)

- --max_circle_size     Maximum circRNA size allowed (Default = 3500).
+ --max_circle_size     Maximum circle size (Default = 3500)

- --min_sec_hit_size    Minimum size of the second hit (Default = 8).

  --min_read_cov        Minimum read coverage by first and second hits together.
-                       It must be a number between 0 and 1 (0 - 100%) (Default = 0.9).
+                       Must be a number between 0 and 1 (0 - 100%) (Default = 0.9)

  --max_mismatch        Maximum number of mismatches allowed for each alignment
-                       (Default = 0).
+                       (Default = 0)

- --no_strandness       Do not consider the sequencing protocol stranded.
-MonArch
-                       default behavior is to consider the sequencing protocol stranded.
-                       This parameter overrides --dont_invert_strand.

  --dont_invert_strand  Do not invert input strand.
 Default behavior of MonArch
                        is to turn 'plus' strand turns into 'minus' and vice versa.